 - Please stop exercising if your blood sugar level is less than 70 mg/dL.

-After completinging the exercise:
+After completing the Diabetes exercise:

 The more intense an exercise, the more your blood sugar will be affected.
 Low blood sugar levels may persist even after 4 to 8 hours of exercise.